What is homemade pizza without an awesome sauce?! Try this herb pizza sauce on your next pizza night for a change (and the bold punch of flavor!)

 - Carefully pour the mixture into your blender and puree until you reach your desired consistency.
 Sometimes I make the sauce smooth, sometimes I leave a chunky element to it.

-- Use on your favourite pizza crust or store in a sealed container until ready to use.
+- Use on your favorite pizza crust or store in a sealed container until ready to use.

 I don't mind snow; I don't mind the cold; I mind when it is SUPER cold for days on end and the light never seems near!
 Plus, I cannot combine my dog walk with her school walk because dogs are not allowed on school property (making me dread winter coming even more and I love winter!)
 Let's just say I imagine a lot of soup recipes coming soon 🙂